HundredVisionsGuy/webanalyst/tests/test_files/projects/large_project/README.md

 ***GOAL***: This is a multi-file and multi-directory project for testing purposes.

 ### HTML Level = 301
-This project [does/does not] meet the requirements for attaining the next level in HTML.
+This project does meet the requirements for attaining the next level in HTML.

 ### CSS Level = 301
-This project [does/does not] meet the requirements for attaining the next level in CSS.
+This project does meet the requirements for attaining the next level in CSS.

 ## Project Requirements
 ### General
 * Number of Files:
     * [HTML] At least 2 HTML doc/s
-    * [CSS]
+    * [CSS] At least 2 CSS sheets
 * Project Navigation:
     * This project does require a navbar